blab/ncov-19B/narratives/ncov-19B_resurgence.md

 The lineage also contains spike A653V, D796Y, G1219V, and L452R.
 We will discuss L452R emergences later in this report.

-19B:501Y has been sampled in Mayotte, Turkey, England, France, the Netherlands, Switzerland, and Denmark.
+19B:501Y has been sampled in Turkey, England, France, the Netherlands, Switzerland, and Denmark.

 <!-- There is NO right-side text on this slide -->